Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

     quasi_dists:  [{3: 1.0}]

 You can still access the Aer Simulator through its dedicated ``Sampler``.
-This can come in handy for performing simulations with noise models.
+This can be handy for performing simulations with noise models.
 In this example, the simulation method has been fixed to match the result from 3.a.

 .. code-block:: python